Carnaux/NFT-Marker-Creator/README.md

     ` npm install `

-3. Put the image you want inside the "input" folder.
-Make sure that it is the only JPG/PNG image there.
+3. Put the image you want inside the app folder.
+You can just paste it or you can create a folder. e.g

+     - markerCreatorAppFolder
+         - app.js
+         - NftMarkerCreator.min.js
+         - IMAGE.PNG :arrow_left:
+         - ...

+     or

+     - markerCreatorAppFolder
+          - app.js
+          - NftMarkerCreator.min.js
+          - FOLDER/IMAGE.PNG :arrow_left:
+          - ...

 4. Run it

-    ` node app.js `
+    ` node app.js -i PATH/TO/IMAGE`

+     In the end of the process an "output" folder will be created(if it does not exist) with the marker files.

 You can use additional flags with the run command.

-e.g node app.js -level=4 -min_thresh=8
+e.g node app.js -i image.png -level=4 -min_thresh=8

     -level=n
          (n is an integer in range 0 (few) to 4 (many).
 Default 2.'